 When thinking about incorporating these sorts of unique chords and progressions into your own music, it’s always important to not get ‘lost in the sauce.’
 Remember to take a step back every now and then to ask yourself: Does this non-diatonic chord serve and help nuance the emotions I’m trying to convey?
 Or, does it actually distract from them?
 In the case of “Silhouette,” KANA-BOON always seems to prioritize emotional impact over all else, and that’s what makes the song so memorable.

 Do you have any questions about any of the concepts we covered?
 What tracks would you like to see us analyze next?
-Let us know in the comments below.
+Start a conversation with us and an ever-growing community of other music creators via the Splice Discord.

 Explore royalty-free melodies, chord progressions, and grooves by key, BPM, genre, and more: